whyweexist/ISRO-Hackathon/README.md

 ### Dependences

-DeepMoon requires the following packages to function:
+Navgati requires the following packages to function:

 - [Python](https://www.python.org/) version 2.7 or 3.5+
 - [Cartopy](http://scitools.org.uk/cartopy/) >= 0.14.2.
 Cartopy itself has a